H1d3r/rssh-rs/readme.md

 - `dll/src/lib.rs` - Library entry point
 - `exe/src/main.rs` - Executable implementation
-- `build-deps/pe_to_shellcode` - Post-build stomp reflective loader
+- `bins/` - Pre-built binaries for use by the `.cna`
-- Supporting Rust source files
+- `out/` - Binaries with stomped-in values  (You want to use these for post-processing/obfuscation)

 ## Usage